-- Demonstrate a capability to successfully manage and implement the project/program(s) being requested; - Demonstrate the ability to identify and establish the financial and managerial controls needed to successfully and fully implement the proposed project/program; - Provide an up-to-date external financial audit or its equivalent of your organization with no serious adverse findings; - Request a minimum of \$400,000.
-Proposals less than \$400,000 should be submitted to the Conservation Partners Legacy Program. http://www.dnr.state.mn.us/grants/habitat/cpl/index.html; - Be transparent, understandable, and accessible by the public for input and review; - Protect and advance the public interest; - Be grounded in science and reflect "best practices" for resource management; - Take into account existing conservation delivery systems; - Encourage efficient and effective conservation solutions; - Be of primary benefit to fish, game, and wildlife; - Request a realistic monetary amount given the stated scope and timeframe.
-(Shorter time frames are viewed positively by the Council); and - Past recipients of Outdoor Heritage Funds must be current with all reporting requirements.
+- 1. Are consistent with the Minnesota Constitution, statute, and state law, and laws on tribal self-governing harvest regulations; including MN Statutes 97A.056, and MN Statutes 84.973 (Pollinator Habitat Program) - 2.
+Are of primary benefit to fish, game, and wildlife; - 3.
+Address the LSOHC Ecological Section Vision and Priorities (attached) in this Call for Funding Request; - 4.
+Demonstrate a capability to successfully manage and implement the project/program(s) being requested; - 5.
+Demonstrate the ability to identify and establish the financial and managerial controls needed to successfully and fully implement the proposed project/program; - 6.
+Provide an up-to-date external financial audit or its equivalent of your organization with no serious adverse findings; - 7.
+Are transparent, understandable, and accessible by the public for input and review; - 8.
+Protect and advance the public interest; - 9.
+Are grounded in science and reflect "best practices" for natural resource management; - 10.
+Take into account existing conservation delivery systems; - 11.
+Encourage efficient and effective conservation solutions; - 12.
+Request a realistic monetary amount given the stated scope and timeframe (shorter time frames are viewed positively by the Council).

-Individual applicants cannot submit multiple requests for funding on the same project.
+Note: Individual applicants cannot submit multiple requests for funding on the same project.
 If this is done, the Council reserves the right to reject those proposals.